iam-ghulam/iam-ghulam/README.md

 ---

 ### 💬 You Can Ask Me About
 - Python for Data Science
-- Machine learning basics
+- Machine Learning
-- Marketing analytics & SEO (previous experience)
+- Artificial Intelligence

 ---